Sax Kari: Life and career

 In the early 1960s, he moved to New Orleans, where he set up a recording studio and worked with Allen Toussaint as an A&R man and producer for his Sansu record label.
-He managed Esquerita, and produced records by Chris Kenner, Polka Dot Slim, and others.
-By the late 1960s he had moved to Mobile, Alabama, where he set up a record store and his own record label, Channel 1.
-He also worked as a songwriter for Henry Stone's TK label in Miami, Florida, writing for George McCrae, as well for Wilson Pickett and others.
+He managed R&B shouter Esquerita, and produced records by Chris Kenner, Polka Dot Slim, and others.
+By the late 1960s he had moved to Mobile, Alabama, where he set up a record store and his own label, Channel 1.
+He worked as a songwriter for Henry Stone's TK label in Miami, Florida, writing for George McCrae, Wilson Pickett and others.
 He composed the soundtrack for the 1978 blaxploitation movie The Six Thousand Dollar Nigger, also known as Super Soul Brother, starring Wildman Steve.

 He wrote for Rock Candy Records, a hip-hop label in New York, in the early 1980s, and also toured with a band, Four Sticks of Dynamite and a Fuse – the fuse being a female dancer.
 The band won a residency at a club in Seffner, Florida, and Kari settled there.
 He also started performing as a solo act in resorts in the Tampa area, often billed under his old nickname as "Candy Yams".
 In 1997, he released a CD, Love Juice, credited to Candy Yams and the Bluesville Express.

 He retired to Brandon, Florida, where he was interviewed by Preston Lauterbach and provided much of the background information for Lauterbach's book, The Chitlin' Circuit and the Road to Rock 'n' Roll.
 Sax Kari died in Florida in 2009, aged 89.

 A compilation of his New Orleans recordings, Fumigate Funky Broadway, was issued on CD in 2002.